fo60213/vimrc/README.md

 UPGRADE PLUGIN BUNDLES
 ----------------------

-All plugins (except vim-latex) were checked out as git submodules, which can be upgraded with `git pull`.
+All plugins (except vim-latex, matlab-colour) were checked out as git submodules, which can be upgraded with `git pull`.
 For example, to upgrade Nerd Tree

      $ cd ~/.vim/bundle/nerdtree